Telemetry

 Example

-nv set service telemetry histogram ingress-buffer histogram-size
+nv set system telemetry histogram ingress-buffer histogram-size

 Configures the size of the ingress queue histogram.
 Adding this number to the minimum boundary size of the histogram produces the maximum boundary size.
 These values represent the range of ingress queues per bin.
 You can specify a value, which must be a multiple of 96, between 96 and 4294967295.